 VAT does not apply to charges for wildlife licences.

 Natural England accepts purchase orders.
 If you want Natural England to add a purchase number to your invoice, you must include it in the invoice details in your charge form.

 How to report your actions

-You are required to report any actions you took under this licence to Natural England.
-The report form you need to use depends on when your licence was granted.
-If your licence was granted:
+The report form you use depends on when your licence was granted.
+If it was granted: